HectorCastelli/website/src/content/blog/why-devs-think-pms-suck.md

 When brick-and-mortar companies first discovered the power of computing they saw the opportunity to leverage software for the only thing that matters to companies: making more money.
 By leveraging this sleepless machination capable to pushing data to all corners of the world, locality was no longer a problem.
 Scaling operations across the globe, running business at all hours, and even automating repetitive tasks became within reach.
 It is in this gold-rush of information that the software development lifecycle practices and tools we use today originated.
 However, while we learned a lot in some areas, others are more or less the same...

 One of the constants is, to the surprise of none, the search for ways to make software in a cost-effective way.
 Nowadays, the common wisdom to achieve this goal is to rely on a variety of roles and disciplines that collaborate together to make software.
 One such role, whose sole responsibility is keeping the flow of work unimpeded, is the "planner".
-You may know them as Product/Programme/Project managers, SCRUM masters, or "that guy with the Gantt chart".
+You may know them as Product/Programme/Project managers, SCRUM masters, or "that person with the Gantt chart".
 Regardless of the name, they are the ones that usually guide the efforts of others.

 ## Types of software projects